HarshitMishra0/HarshitMishra0/README.md

 💻 In frontend development, I use React.
 ✨ I am also familiar with HTML, CSS, and JavaScript.
 ☁️ For deployment, I use AWS.
+🛢️ I have experience with MySQL, Docker, and Apache Kafka.
 📫 Reach me at harshitmishra.inbox@gmail.com.
 🛠️ Languages and Tools
 <p align="left">